heart-leaved four o’clock

 The fruit is a one-seeded achene.
 It is subtended by the persistent, saucer-shaped fused bracts that have increased in size as the fruit developed, becoming to long.

-Similar
+Similar Species

-Hairy four o’clock (Mirabilis hirsuta) has a hairy stem.
+Hairy four o’clock (Mirabilis albida) has a hairy stem.
 The leaves are on shorter leaf stalks, are hairy, narrow and lance-shaped, and taper to the base.
 The bract cups are hairy.
 The flower clusters are in leaf axils, are loosely clustered on branches, or are scattered in open, widely spreading clusters, not at the end of the stems.

 Narrow-leaved four o’clock (Mirabilis linearis) has linear leaves and larger flowers with much longer tubes.